-How can I estimate the value of a new marketing idea?
+How to estimate the value of new marketing ideas

 What makes an idea worthwhile?
 This is an essential question for any marketing team.
 Because you are constantly receiving input — ideas from teammates, requests from the rest of the organization, and data about the market and your customers.
 With so many different sources of feedback, it can be difficult to figure out which ideas are truly worth pursuing.
 And you want to identify what will bring the most value to the business.